 “Finding Mary Fields: Race, Gender, and the Construction of Memory,” Portraits of Women in the American West (Routledge, 2005): 185-242.

-A third film, “Remember Fort Pillow” (2013) currently in progress, was researched and produced with a team of 14 Rhodes students, working with a professional cinematographer.
-The Fort Pillow Massacre was a Civil War atrocity in which Confederate forces killed Union soldiers after they had relinquished their weapons.
-The film explores how and why the slaughter took place, and how the incident has been treated in popular history.
+A team of 14 Rhodes students researched and produced a third film under my direction, “Remember Fort Pillow” (2012-13).
+The Fort Pillow Massacre was a Civil War atrocity in which Confederate forces killed Union soldiers after they had surrendered.
+The film explores how and why the slaughter took place, and how the incident has been treated in public memory.